ever-co/ever-gauzy/README.md

 More information about our Server & Desktop Apps:

--   Download for your OS directly from [Github Releases](https://github.com/ever-co/ever-gauzy/releases) page or check https://web.gauzy.co/downloads if you want more simple way to download different Gauzy installations.
+-   Download for your OS from the official [Downloads](https://web.gauzy.co/downloads) page or see section "Download" above for other links to our releases pages.
 -   Setup Gauzy Server with default choices in Setup Wizard and run it.
 -   You can also setup Gauzy Desktop App (can run independently or connect to Gauzy Server) or Gauzy Desktop Timer App (should be connected to Gauzy Server)
 -   You can login with `admin@ever.co` and password `admin` to check Admin functionality if you installed Gauzy Server or Gauzy Desktop App.
 Note: such Admin user is not an employee, so you will not be able to track time.